DarienLibrary/website_content/content/_finished/storytimes/storytimes.md

 ### Ages
 Storytimes are for babies, toddlers, and children up to age 5.
 The Children's Library offers [other programs](/events/kids "Programs for older children") for children up to age 12.

-**Registration for Fall I** <br />
+**Registration for Fall II** <br />
-Registration runs from Monday, 8/19 to Monday, 9/2.
-Notification by Saturday, 9/7.
+Registration runs from Monday, 10/7 to Monday, 10/21.
+Notification by Saturday, 10/26.
 <br />
 <br />